Cameron-Beaulieu/Burning-Hope/README.md

-# 226 Project Template
+# Burning Hope
- Template for creating CISC 226 project using Unity
+This is a game project developed for CISC 226.
+Note: This was developed using Unity 2019.4.19f1.